Why You Need a Few Motorhome Tips Before Your RV/ Motorhome Trip

 - When showering – get yourself wet, turn off the shower, soap up and then turn on the shower to rinse.

 - Use a pre-filled plastic water bottle to pour around the toilet for the rinse cycle instead of activating the toilet pump.

-If you plan to do a lot of wild camping and planning to go off-grid you may want to consider getting a camping generator – check out the recommendations of this fulltime motorhome family for the best generator for camping and RVing.
+If you plan to do a lot of wild camping and are planning to go off-grid, you may want to consider getting a camping generator – check out the recommendations of this fulltime motorhome family for the best generator for camping and RVing.

 7. Inverter to the Rescue

 We invested in a 12V to 240V inverter to charge our laptop, both whilst driving and with the engine stopped.
 It’s great because when you stay at a campsite without access to electricity, you are able to charge the re-chargeable 240V devices.